renzelagentur/yamm/README.md

  * **aYAMMEnabledModules** is a simple array containing the IDs of all modules to be loaded, in loading order.
  * **aModulePaths** is an associative array mapping module IDs to directories.
 This is used by YAMM to find all metadata files!
- * **aDisabledModules** is a simple array of containing the IDs of all modules that should be disabled.
+ * **aYAMMDisabledModules** is a simple array of containing the IDs of all modules that should be disabled.
 This takes precedence over OXiDs own settings, while itself beeing superseded by **aYAMMEnabledModules** .
  * **bYAMMRenice** tells YAMM wether it should keep the inheritance order set in OXiDs backend, or to enforce the order given by **aYAMMEnabledModules**

  Any other key will be written directly into `oxConfig` .